On-line Te Reo Māori Dictionary

 Simple sentences: past tense - i

-Everyone was happy except Mia.
+Everyone was happy except Manu.

 Simple sentences: past tense - i te